TaraRadvand74/llm-text-detection/README.md

-# Zero-Shot Statistical Tests for LLM-Generated Text Detection using Finite Sample Concentration Inequalities
+# Zero-Shot Statistical Tests for LLM-Generated Text Detection and Attribution using Finite Sample Concentration Inequalities

 This repository contains the official code to replicate experiments from our paper: